 The main reason why users open up a CDP is to get instant liquidity without selling their ETH.

 For this to be possible, you must be willing to accept the risk of liquidation.
-You must be firm in your belief that returns from staying invested in ETH or returns produced from utilizing borrowed crypto assets will outperform the eventual costs of borrowing.
+You must be firm in your belief that returns from staying invested in ETH or returns produced from utilising borrowed crypto assets will outperform the eventual borrowing costs.

-DAI has also become the go-to stablecoin for decentralized exchanges because of its dependability.
-Whereas the price of ETH may fluctuate, DAI is pegged to the United States Dollar as we had previously mentioned, so users can rely on it to be relatively stable.
+Due to its dependability, DAI has also become the go-to stablecoin for decentralised exchanges.
+Whereas the price of ETH may fluctuate, DAI is pegged to the United States Dollar, as we had previously mentioned, so users can rely on it to be relatively stable.

-Because of its stability, there is a great demand for DAI to facilitate payments, commerce, gaming, lending, and a multitude of other cases.
+Because of its stability, there is a great demand for DAI to facilitate payments, commerce, gaming, lending, and many other cases.